joedrago/colorist/docs/Usage.md

 * `bt2020` - [BT.
 2020](https://en.wikipedia.org/wiki/Rec._2020#System_colorimetry)
 * `p3`     - [DCI-P3](https://en.wikipedia.org/wiki/DCI-P3#System_colorimetry)

+### -n, --noprofile

+By default, colorist will try to write an ICC profile to the destination file, even if it is sRGB.
+This disables all ICC profile chunk writing.

 ### -q, --quality

 Choose a lossy quality (0-100) for any output file format that supports it (JPG, JP2 if not using `-2`, WebP).
 The lower the value, the lower the file size and quality.
 For WebP and JP2 (without `-2`), 100 is lossless.

+See `--quantizer` for an explanation of how quality is mapped to AVIF encoding.

 ### -r, --rate